JTech-Labs/MonumentalMountain/README.md

 # MonumentalMountain
-This is a simply written "choose your own story" style RPG text game made in Python and inspired by the 1978's Collossal Cave Adventure.
+This is a simply written "choose your own story" style RPG text game made in Python and inspired by the 1978's Colossal Cave Adventure.

-## Writing and licencing
+## Writing and licensing

-This programm is writen by British secondary schoolers in our spare time so please be respectfull if updates take some time to be released.
-The Python files are compiled into executables with pyinstaller using the repective OS.
-All the code is licenced under GNU GPL v3.0.
+This program is written by British secondary schoolers in our spare time so please be respectfull if updates take some time to be released.
+The Python files are compiled into executables with pyinstaller using the respective OS.
+All the code is licensed under GNU GPL v3.0.

 ## Releases